 - Blast with water — a strong jet from a hose knocks aphids off plants; repeat daily until colonies collapse.

 - Encourage natural predators — ladybirds, lacewings, hoverflies, and parasitic wasps all prey on aphids.
 Plant nectar-rich flowers nearby.
+The RHS advises tolerating early-season aphids, which rarely kill plants outright, so these predators can build up.

 - Insecticidal soap spray — coat aphids directly; safe for most plants and breaks down quickly.